-Before commencement of homeownership assistance for a family, the family must attend and satisfactorily complete the pre-assistance homeownership and housing counseling program required by COC.
-HUD suggests the following topics for COC-required pre-assistance counseling:
+Before commencement of homeownership assistance for a family, the family must attend and satisfactorily complete the pre-assistance homeownership and housing counseling program required by the PHA.
+HUD suggests the following topics for the PHA-required pre-assistance counseling:

-- Home maintenance (including care of the grounds); - Budgeting and money management; - Credit counseling; - How to negotiate the purchase price of a home; - How to obtain homeownership financing and loan pre-approvals, including a description of types of financing that may be available, and the pros and cons of different types of financing; - How to find a home, including information about homeownership opportunities, schools, and transportation in COC jurisdiction; - Advantages of purchasing a home in an area that does not have a high concentration of low-income families and how to locate homes in such areas; - Information on fair housing, including fair housing lending and local fair housing enforcement agencies; and - Information about the Real Estate Settlement Procedures Act (12 U.S.C.
+- Home maintenance (including care of the grounds); - Budgeting and money management; - Credit counseling; - How to negotiate the purchase price of a home; - How to obtain homeownership financing and loan pre-approvals, including a description of types of financing that may be available, and the pros and cons of different types of financing; - How to find a home, including information about homeownership opportunities, schools, and transportation in the PHA jurisdiction; - Advantages of purchasing a home in an area that does not have a high concentration of lowincome families and how to locate homes in such areas; - Information on fair housing, including fair housing lending and local fair housing enforcement agencies; and - Information about the Real Estate Settlement Procedures Act (12 U.S.C.
 2601 et seq.)
 (RESPA), state and Federal truth-in-lending laws, and how to identify and avoid loans with oppressive terms and conditions.

-COC may adapt the subjects covered in pre-assistance counseling (as listed) to local circumstances and the needs of individual families.
+The PHA may adapt the subjects covered in pre-assistance counseling (as listed) to local circumstances and the needs of individual families.

-COC may also offer additional counseling after commencement of homeownership assistance (ongoing counseling).
-If COC offers a program of ongoing counseling for participants in the homeownership option, COC shall have discretion to determine whether the family is required to participate in the ongoing counseling.
+The PHA may also offer additional counseling after commencement of homeownership assistance (ongoing counseling).
+If the PHA offers a program of ongoing counseling for participants in the homeownership option, the PHA shall have discretion to determine whether the family is required to participate in the ongoing counseling.

-If COC does not use a HUD-approved housing counseling agency to provide the counseling, COC should ensure that its counseling program is consistent with the counseling provided under HUD's Housing Counseling program.
+If the PHA does not use a HUD-approved housing counseling agency to provide the counseling, the PHA should ensure that its counseling program is consistent with the counseling provided under HUD's Housing Counseling program.